uc-r/uc-r.github.io/analytics/predictive/text-features.md

 ## Conclusion

 This post was designed to introduce you to different ways that we can extract features from unstructured text.
 This is not all inclusive and, in fact, future posts will likely discuss additional methods for extracting text features (i.e. tf-idf, word2vec).
 What is important to realize is there are many ways we can extract text features to include in our data sets for modeling purposes (both unsupervised and supervised).

-> ___The challenge for you is to start looking for different ways that you could start incorporating unstructured text into your analytic projects.___

 To learn more about working with unstructured text check out the following resources: